-34. An annual report on the quality of adult basic education and training must be made within 90 days after the end of the academic year by-

-- (a) NABABET in respect of the country as a whole; and - (b) the Head of Department in respect of the relevant province.
+- 34. An annual report on the quality of adult basic education and training must be made to the Minister within 90 days after the end of the academic year by- - (a) NABABET in respect of the country as a whole; and - (b) the Head of Department in respect of the relevant province.